-UVa Health System is recruiting adults with Peripheral Artery Disease that caused Critical Limb Ischemia for a research study.
-The purpose of this research study is to learn about which treatment is best for those with CRI.
+The UVA Department of Surgery seeks adults with Peripheral Artery Disease that caused Critical Limb Ischemia for a research study.
+The purpose of this research study is to learn about which treatment is best for those with CLI.
 The stents used in this study are approved for use by the FDA, but may not be approved specifically for this treatment.
 Patients who participate in this study will randomly be assigned one of these two treatments.
 The researchers will use information from this study to determine which procedure is more suitable and cost effective for future patients.

 For more information please contact the Surgical Therapeutic Advancement Center at:

 $50-$100 per study visit based on distance from study site